-The Department of Natural Resources is seeking people to fill four vacancies on the Commissioner’s Advisory Committee on Natural Heritage.
-Appointees will advise the DNR on issues related to sustaining the state’s natural heritage, biological diversity and ecosystem services.
+The Minnesota Department of Natural Resources is recruiting six new members to serve on a key advisory board.
+The Natural Heritage Advisory Committee (NHAC) advises the DNR on issues relating to sustaining the state’s natural heritage, biological diversity and ecosystem services.

-Since 1966, the committee has made recommendations and given support to state scientific and natural areas that protect native plant and wildlife communities, including many rare species.
-The committee’s scope has expanded to advise other programs within the department’s Ecological and Water Resources Division, including nongame wildlife, Minnesota Biological Survey, native community management, rare resources, and terrestrial invasive species.
+Since 1966, the committee has made recommendations and given support to state Scientific and Natural Areas, a system of exceptional places where native plants and wildlife flourish and rare species are protected.
+The committee’s scope has since expanded to include advising additional DNR programs, including nongame wildlife, Minnesota Biological Survey, native community management, rare resources, pollinator conservation, and terrestrial invasive species.

-Any Minnesota resident with interest or expertise in sustaining the state’s natural heritage may apply online until 4:30 p.m.
+Any Minnesota resident with interest or expertise in sustaining our state’s natural heritage may apply online until 4:30 p.m.
 Monday, Nov.
-11. Applicants should have knowledge, demonstrated dedication or experience related to natural area systems, conservation biology, ecology, geology, ecological education and outreach, natural resource management, protection of Minnesota's rare species, or marketing, communications or promotions focused on natural resources.
-The DNR is seeking representation from different parts of the state, as well as a diversity of ages, genders, ethnicities, abilities, orientations, recreational interests and education.
+22 at mndnr.gov/nhac.
+Applicants should have knowledge, demonstrated dedication or experience related to natural area systems, conservation biology, ecology, geology, ecological education and outreach, natural resource management, protection of Minnesota's rare species, or marketing, communications or promotions focused on natural resources.

-Interested applicants can learn more by visiting the committee’s website at mndnr.gov/cac.
+Interested applicants can learn more by visiting the Committee’s website at mndnr.gov/nhac.